saipasyanthi/ExpressTolling/README.md

 This is a sample Java Application (version 1.8)

-Calculate the distance and cost between the two end points from the Json file where cost=0.25/km
+To calculate the distance and cost of a vehicle driving between the two end points from the Json file provided with the toll rate $0.25/km

 ## How to Run

 * Clone this repository in to your eclipse
 * Make sure you are using JDK 1.8
-* Check the dependency jars if any issue in the Project:
+* Check the dependency jars if any issues in the Project:

      In eclipse go to project-> Right click-> Build Path-> Configure Build Path-> Libraries-> Add External JARs..: